-If you are already registered for WfFTC, and now meet the requirements for IWTC you'll need to tick box 21B of your IR 3.
+If you're already registered for WfFTC, and now meet the requirements for IWTC you'll need to tick Box 21B of your IR3.

-If you are not registered for WfFTC but you think you qualify, please complete a Working for Families Tax Credits registration form (FS 1).
+If you're not registered for WfFTC but you think you qualify, please complete a Working for Families Tax Credits registration form (FS1).

-For more information go to www.ird.govt.nz (keywords: in-work tax credit).
+For more information go to www.ird.govt.nz (search keywords: in-work tax credit).